World-Class Rainbow Fishing

 Guides: Their knowledgeable guides conduct free fly-casting or fly-tying seminars in the evenings.

 Equipment: All gear, tackle, and bait is provided.
-If you plan to take fish home, fish boxes cost $45.00 per box.
+If you plan to take fish home, vacuum-pack fish care costs $45 per box.

 Travel Time: The average travel time to fishing grounds is 5 to 30 minutes, sometimes longer if special day trips are requested, as the Lodge has over 100 miles on three rivers accessible by jet boat from the Lodge.

-Fly-out Add-Ons range from $500.00 to $950.00 per person per day for salmon fishing, wildlife viewing, and bear viewing.
+Fly-out Add-Ons range from $575.00 to $1,200.00 per person per day for salmon fishing, wildlife viewing, and bear viewing.
 The Lodge is deep in bear country, and they often have bears within sight of the Lodge.
 By jet boat, they can find great spots for camera crews to set up and spend whole days surrounded by these magnificent creatures.
-In the height of their season, it is not uncommon to see over 20 bears and an array of other wildlife in a day.
+At the height of their season, it is not uncommon to see over 20 bears and a diverse array of other wildlife in a single day.

 160 Private acres - 3,800 feet of river frontage.